Tallwhisker/GW2Site/README.md

 >3.
 ELSE
 >    send remaining items to *fetchItemInfo*
 >
->The **fetchItemInfo** function receives a joined string with items, inserts it into the API URL and then iterates through the response, overwriting data in *newItems* (previous templates) as well as any itemID it receives back to *newItemInfo*.
+>The **fetchItemInfo** function receives a joined string with items, inserts it into the API URL and then iterates through the response, overwriting data in *newItems* (previous templates) as well as any itemID it receives to *newItemInfo*.
 >Then it saves *newItemInfo* to localStorage.
 >
 >The variable *newItemInfo* is needed to cross-check that any sent item request *actually* comes back with data, otherwise the template that *itemInformationStart* creates is saved to the *itemData*.